johnwalicki/TJBot-ChatBot-NodeRED-Workshop/README.md

 * Watson Assistant

 ## Build a Text to Speech flow using Node-RED
-Import this flow from [github](flows/TJBot-ChatBot-NodeRED-TTS.json)
+Import this flow from [github](flows/TJBot-ChatBot-NodeRED-TTS.json) into the Node-RED editor on your TJBot Raspberry Pi.

 0. Create a Text to Speech service instance
  * Visit https://console.bluemix.net/catalog/services/text-to-speech